March 25, 2025

 I am very pleased that I now have my PR and IC!

-More information on the PR (Permit Masuk) application process can be found on the FAQs page:
+More information on the PR/Permit Masuk application process can be found on the FAQ page: